costa-group/circom_civer/mkdocs/docs/getting-started/civer.md

 }
 ```

-We can specify a boolean formula depending on the signal name and the tag value, in case the tag has a value.
+We can specify a quantifier-free boolean formula depending on the signal name and the tag value (in case the tag has a value).

-For instance, we can specify that a signal is a binary with the next specification:
+For instance, we can specify that a signal has a tag ```binary``` (which has no value) as follows:

 ```text
 spec_tags {binary} in{